 A fixed camera was installed for each of the selected locations to observe e-scooter movements.
 Due to instrumental limitations, each fixed camera location could provide only bird's-eye views of the e-scooter movements, which thus limited the amount of detail that video reduction could catch.
-Each of the e-scooters was equipped with a trackable GPS unit, which is how cameras could identify when an e-scooter passed across its visual field.
-Since camera views at Old Security Building and Kelly Hall capture the same intersection, duplicated trips captured by both cameras were only counted once for sample selection purposes.
+Each of the escooters was equipped with a trackable GPS unit, which is how cameras could identify when an e-scooter passed across their visual field.
+Because camera views at Old Security Building and Kelly Hall capture the same intersection, duplicated trips captured by both cameras were only counted once for sample selection purposes.

-A frequency analysis of E-scooter trips by time of day was conducted, and the results indicated that e-scooters are most active during regular class hours, between 10 a.m. and 4 p.m. (shown in Figure 11).
-Additionally, since this study focused on interactions between e-scooters and motor vehicles, traffic density was also determined to be higher during these hours.
-Thus, only trips during this time frame were considered in order to best represent normal e-scooter usage and capture higher road user density on a college campus.
-However, as the graph shows, there was also a peak of e-scooter trips from 8 p.m. to 11 p.m., which is after the operation time of e-scooters.
+A frequency analysis of e-scooter trips by time of day was conducted, and the results indicated that escooters are most active during regular class hours, between 10 a.m. and 4 p.m. (shown in Figure 11).
+Additionally, as this study focused on interactions between e-scooters and motor vehicles, traffic density was also determined to be higher during these hours.
+Thus, only trips during this time frame were considered to best represent normal e-scooter usage and capture higher road user density on a college campus.
+However, as Figure 11 shows, there was also a peak of e-scooter trips from 8 p.m. to 11 p.m., which is after the operation time of e-scooters.
 This peak is due to the moving and organizing of e-scooters for maintenance purposes after regular operating hours.
-The researchers would also like to point out that a different time frame when riders are not influenced by the constraint of getting to class on time may yield other behaviors than those reported in this report and thus may be beneficial for investigating e-scooter misuses and misbehaviors.
+The researchers would also like to point out that a different time frame when riders are not influenced by the constraint of getting to class on time may yield other behaviors than those reported here and thus may be beneficial for investigating e-scooter misuses and misbehaviors.

 Figure 11.
+Bar graph.
 Number of e-scooter trips by the time of day.